richmahn/en_tn/rom/06/intro.md

 #### Special concepts in this chapter ####

 ##### Against the Law #####
-This chapter refutes the teaching that Christians can live however they want after they have received salvation.
-Scholars call this teaching antinomianism or being "against the law" because people are attempting to live without any type of rules in their life.
-Paul recalls the great price Jesus paid for a Christian's salvation as motivation for godly living.
+In this chapter, Paul refutes the teaching that Christians can live however they want after they are saved.
+Scholars call this teaching "antinomianism" or being "against the law."
+This is because people are trying to live without any type of rules in their life.
+Paul recalls the great price Jesus paid for a Christian to be saved to motivate godly living.
 (See: [[rc://en/tw/dict/bible/kt/save]] and [[rc://en/tw/dict/bible/kt/godly]])

 ##### Servants of sin #####
-Before coming to faith in Jesus, people are servants or slaves of sin.
-After salvation, a Christian is freed from this bondage and is able to choose to serve Christ in their life.
+Before believing in Jesus, people are servants or slaves of sin.
+After being saved, Christians are freed from serving sin and are able to choose to serve Christ in their lives.
 Paul explains that when a Christian chooses to sin, it is because the person has willingly chosen sin.
 (See: [[rc://en/tw/dict/bible/kt/faith]] and [[rc://en/tw/dict/bible/kt/sin]])

 ##### Fruit #####
-The imagery of fruit is used in this chapter.
-The image of fruit usually refers to faith producing acts of righteousness in a person's life.
+This chapter uses the imagery of fruit.
+The image of fruit usually refers to a person's faith producing good works in their life.
 (See: [[rc://en/tw/dict/bible/other/fruit]] and [[rc://en/tw/dict/bible/kt/righteous]])

 #### Important figures of speech in this chapter ####

 ##### Rhetorical Questions #####
-These are frequently used in this chapter.
-It appears the intent of these rhetorical questions is to make the reader feel guilty, or to convict them of their sin and ultimately bring them to faith in Jesus.
+Paul uses rhetorical questions in this chapter.
+It appears the intent of these rhetorical questions is to make the reader see their sin so they will trust in Jesus.
 (See: [[rc://en/ta/man/translate/figs-rquestion]], [[rc://en/tw/dict/bible/kt/guilt]] and [[rc://en/tw/dict/bible/kt/sin]])

 #### Other possible translation difficulties in this chapter ####

 ##### Death #####
-Death is used many different ways in this chapter.
-Physical death, spiritual death, the reign of sin in the heart of man and to put an end to something.
-Sin and death are supposed to contrast the new life provided by Christ and the new way a Christian is supposed to live after they receive salvation.
+"Death" is used many different ways in this chapter: physical death, spiritual death, sin reigning in the heart of man, and to end something.
+Sin and death contrast with the new life provided by Christ and the new way Christians are supposed to live after they are saved.
 (See: [[rc://en/tw/dict/bible/other/death]])

 ## Links: ##